Hattiesburg Bobby L. Chain Municipal Airport

 Hattiesburg Bobby L. Chain Municipal Airport (IATA: HBG, ICAO: KHBG, FAA LID: HBG) in Forrest County, Mississippi is owned by the City of Hattiesburg and is five miles southeast of downtown.

 The National Plan of Integrated Airport Systems for 2011–2015 called it a general aviation facility.
-There is no scheduled airline service.
+There is no scheduled airline service; Hattiesburg–Laurel Regional Airport has commercial airline service.